geekan/MetaGPT/README.md

 ```bash
 docker run docker run -it -v <MetaGPT-config-dir>:/app/metagpt/config -v <Workspace-dir>:/app/metagpt/workspace metagpt:<version> <command>
 ```
-This command mounts the config folder and workspace folder in the host machine, and you should use absolute directory of these folders.
+This command mounts the config folder and workspace folder in the host machine, so the container can use the same comfiguration and store the works in the host machine.
+You should use absolute directory of these folders.
 The `command` is what you want to run, you can set it as `/bin/bash -c "cd metagpt &&  python startup.py "Write helloworld in python""` or just `/bin/bash` for interactive terminal.

 ## Tutorial: Initiating a startup